You are currently viewing Does Your Teen Have Depression?

 Does Your Teen Have Depression?

-As a teen counselor, I help teens express difficult feelings and build healthy coping skills.
-Counseling, provides a supportive resource aimed to allow your teen to feel happy, overcome emotional challenges, and make healthy choices in life.
+Santos Counseling has trained counselors that work with teens and parents.
+We help teens express difficult feelings and build healthy coping skills.
+Counseling, provides a supportive resource aimed to allow teens and parents to feel happy, overcome emotional challenges, and make healthy choices in life.

 Teens with depression, may show: